nextleap-project/countermitm/3_gossip.md

 The approach is applicable to other asymmetric encryption schemes with multi recipient messages.
-It is independent of the key distribution mechanism - wether it is in-band such as in Autocrypt or based on a keyserver like architecture such as in the Noise protocol.
+It is independent of the key distribution mechanism - wether it is in-band such as in Autocrypt or based on a keyserver like architecture such as in Signal.

 Attack Scenarios
 ----------------